. .

 COLE Family Tree -- Richard W. Cole family.

-Includes sons and the daughters' husbands and their units.
+Includes sons and the daughters' husbands and their military units.

 Fort Pillow